Thursday, October 30, 2014

 Progress to date

-There is still quite a bit of work to be completed on the vans exterior including installation of the awning.
-Daniel from Leisuretainment is still to install some of the extra audio and visual equipment including the rear view camera and outside speakers.
+Here are the latest photos taken this afternoon.
+There is still a fair bit of work to be done on the van's exterior, including the installation of the awning.
+Daniel from Leisuretainment still needs to install some of the extra audio and visual equipment, including the rear view camera and outside speakers.
+We are amazed by the van's transformation after it has been sitting damaged at home for the past five months.
+Van completion is expected on Tuesday or possibly Wednesday next week.

 Friday, May 2, 2014